- Academic Affairs

 - Schedule an appointment at a U.S. Consulate or Embassy for your visa AFTER receiving your I-20 or DS-2019 from the OIS

 - Gather all the required documents for your visa interview

 - Receive your visa and make travel arrangements.

 Once you arrive

 - Check in with the OIS.
-Newly-arriving International students MUST check in with the OIS within 30 days after the start date on the student's I-20 or DS-2019.
-If you do not check in at the OIS, you may lose your valid immigration status in the U.S.
+Newly arriving international students MUST check in with the OIS within 30 days after the start date on the student's I-20 or DS-2019.
+If you do not check in at the OIS, you may lose your valid immigration status in the United States.

-- If you will be delayed in your arrival and do not expect to reach the U.S. by the start date on your I-20 or DS-2019, please contact the OIS immediately as we may need to update your SEVIS record.
+- If you will be delayed in your arrival and do not expect to reach the United States by the start date on your I-20 or DS-2019, please contact the OIS immediately, as we may need to update your SEVIS record